 Hogwash, has reunited down on the farm.
 It seems that once again a group of barnyard critters has decided they would much rather participate in Horseplay!
-(Little, Brown and Company).
+(Little, Brown and Company, June 5, 2012).
 Penned by Karma Wilson and illustrated by Jim McMullan this story spins with some similarities to the classic fairy tale, The Twelve Dancing Princesses.

 Farmer is ready to begin his day but he is puzzled by the lackluster and downright sleepy attitude of his horses.
 All he hears from the corral is a loud chorus of zzzzzz.
 To his utter shock and surprise, hiding that night to observe, no wolves are pestering his herd but their behavior borders on the absurd.

 They romp and rollick playing games like children set loose on a summer evening.
 The next day Farmer declares this is unacceptable, locking them in the barn that night.
 Of course, to his amazement, the next morning they are asleep on their feet.